 Every person is unique – we come in a myriad of races, ages, genders, abilities, religions and socioeconomic backgrounds.
 But certain illnesses – like eating disorders – don’t discriminate.
-As many as 30 million Americans from any demographic suffer from an eating disorder.
-In fact, the National Association of Anorexia Nervosa and Associated Disorders (ANAD), reports that eating disorders have the highest mortality rate of any mental illness and that every 62 minutes at least one person dies as a direct result from their eating disorder.
+As many as 28.8 million Americans from any demographic suffer from an eating disorder.
+In fact, the National Association of Anorexia Nervosa and Associated Disorders (ANAD), reports that eating disorders have the second-highest mortality rate of any mental illness.
+Each year, 10,200 deaths are the direct result of an eating disorder – that’s one death every 52 minutes.
 Eating disorders are a complex and serious condition that affects every organ system in the body.

-This week marks National Eating Disorders Awareness Week (NED) and its theme, Come As You Are: Hindsight is 2020, aims to reflect on and celebrate the positive steps people have made towards accepting themselves and others, as well as to apply the lessons they’ve learned from setbacks and challenges.
+This week marks National Eating Disorders Awareness Week (NED) and its theme, Every Body Has a Seat at the Table, aims to reflect on and celebrate the positive steps people have made towards accepting themselves and others, as well as to apply the lessons they’ve learned from setbacks and challenges.
 Overcoming an eating disorder is possible, but it’s often a struggle so access to support and treatment early on is important.

 And, if you’re wondering why a dental office is paying attention to eating disorders, then you might be surprised to learn that dental professionals are often among the first to notice some of the warning signs of eating disorders in our patients.

 Eating disorders can affect every part of the body from the brain to the bones to the internal organs – and the mouth is no different.
 Bulimia the most common eating disorder noticed by dental professionals because of the effects purging has on the teeth.
 Additionally, because patients typically only see their dentist twice a year, any dramatic changes in weight or appearance may be more noticeable to a provider, than with someone the patient sees on a daily basis.